ComunidadBioInfo/cdsbsource/content/en/home/slider.md

 [[item]]
-  title = "Lets build a community" content = "and multiple our results" align = "right"
+  title = "Lets build a community" content = "and multiply our results" align = "right"

   overlay_color = "#333"  # An HTML color value.